siennaxsun/-Chroma-Morph/README.md

 ## 🚧 Notes

 This project is an early-stage exploration that combines visual computing and agent-based simulation.
-It aims to simulate painterly style transfer effects by mimicking physical dynamics within digital media.
+It aims to simulate painterly style transfer effects by mimicking physical dynamics within generative art.

 ---